Tephigram

-A tephigram is one of four thermodynamic diagrams commonly used in weather analysis and forecasting.
+A tephigram is one of several thermodynamic diagrams commonly used in weather analysis and forecasting.
 The name evolved from the original name "T-$\phi$-gram" to describe the axes of temperature (T) and entropy ($\phi$) used to create the plot.
 Usually, temperature and dew point data from radiosondes are plotted on these diagrams to allow calculations of convective stability or convective available potential energy (CAPE).
-Wind barbs are often plotted at the side of a tephigram to indicate the winds at different heights.
+Wind barbs are often plotted alongside a tephigram to indicate the winds at different heights.

 Description

-The tephigram was invented by Napier Shaw in 1915 and is used primarily in the United Kingdom and Canada.
-Other countries use similar thermodynamic diagrams for the same purpose however the details of their construction vary.
-In the tephigram, isotherms are straight and have a 45 degree inclination to the right while isobars are horizontal and have a slight curve.
-Dry adiabats are also straight and have a 45 degree inclination to the left while moist adiabats are curved.
+The tephigram was invented by Napier Shaw in 1915 and is primarily used in the United Kingdom and Canada.
+Other countries use similar thermodynamic diagrams for the same purpose; however, the details of their construction vary.
+In a tephigram, isotherms are straight and have a 45-degree inclination to the right, while isobars are horizontal and slightly curved.
+Dry adiabats are also straight and have a 45-degree inclination to the left, while moist adiabats are curved.